OutSystems/docs-product/src/managing-the-applications-lifecycle/manage-tech-debt/code-patterns/ref-code-patterns.md

 **How to fix**

 Remove the code if it has been disabled for a while or the app is in production, and behaving correctly.

+### Unreachable logic

+Unreachable logic caused by hard-coded True/False conditions.

+**Impact**

+Some parts of your logic will never run due to hard-coded True/False conditions.
+This can result in dead code, for example, forgotten feature flags or incorrect/unexpected behavior in your actions.
+Unreachable logic can also take the team's time to test, maintain and document code that is never used.

+**How to fix**

+Revise the affected True/False conditions and consider removing/changing the unreachable logic.

+### Unused Actions in Module

+An action that isn’t used in the module and is also not exposed to other modules (non-public action).

+**Impact**

+Unused actions can bloat your code base, make maintenance difficult, and increase security risks.

+**How to fix**

+Check whether the action is necessary and consider deleting it from the module.